by Resource Associates @ grantwriters.net

 What grants are out there?

-Now it’s time to start learning about what grants are out there that you might consider applying for.
-For this we offer a free email service called the Grant Siren Subscription.
-You can sign up here: https://grantwriters.net/grant-siren-sign-up/Its a fantastic free resource that could clue you into some of the best large grants in your areas of interest all year round.
+Now it’s time to start learning about what grants are out there you might consider applying for.
+For this we offer our Grant Siren Subscription, a fantastic resource to could clue you into some of the best large grants in your areas of interest all year round.
 Our next more aggressive approach is approach is researching prospective grants and putting together a Grant Research Opportunity (GRO) report of grant possibilities.
-For a onetime fee of $500, our grant writing team will engage in a conference call with you to determine the type of funding you will need to meet your goals.
+For a onetime fee, our grant writing team will engage in a conference call with you to determine the type of funding you will need to meet your goals.
 Our team will then use this information to create a comprehensive, customized report of upcoming grant competitions (with abstracts, deadlines, and fundability ratios) for which your organization would be most eligible to apply.
 Depending on the type of funding you would need, the list will usually range anywhere from 20 grant competitions up to 50.
 We only put the most appropriate grant competitions on the list.
 Our mission is to provide you with high-caliber funding opportunities and assist you with honest and reliable feedback to help you make the best and most effective decisions to win funding for your organization.
 Our solutions provide you with results.